S. Saraswathi Amma

-S. Saraswathi Amma (March 18, 1933 – January 15, 2020) was a Malayalam language writer and Radio anchor and producer of the women's section programs from Kerala, India.
-The program Manaswini Manavathi by her received the national award for radio programme in 1985.
+S. Saraswathi Amma (February 19, 1933 – January 14, 2020) was a Malayalam language writer, radio anchor and producer of the women's section programme on All India Radio in Kerala, India.
+Her popular radio series, “Manaswini Manavathi”, received the “National Award for a Radio Programme” in 1985.

 Biography

-S. Saraswathi Amma was born on March 18, 1933, at Thazhava in present-day Karunagappalli, Kollam district to Kottukkoyikkal Padmanabhan, a freedom fighter and a disciple and biographer of Sree Narayana Guru, and Sharadamma.
+S. Saraswathi Amma was born on February 19, 1933, at Thazhava in present-day Karunagappalli, Kollam district to Kottukkoyikkal Velayudhan, who was a freedom fighter, and a disciple, and biographer, of Sree Narayana Guru, and Saradamma.

-Saraswathi Amma studied at S. N. College, Kollam for intermediate course in 1948 and later joined for BA Economics in the same college.
+Saraswathi Amma studied at S. N. College, Kollam for intermediate course in 1948 and later joined for BA Economics at the same college.
 She later studied law at Government Law College, Thiruvananthapuram which functioned at Ernakulam during the first year of her course.
 She was active in the arts and culture sector during her college days.
-Before getting graduation certificate from law college, she worked among women for a year and formed a women's association called Mahila Samajam'.
-After obtaining certificate, in 1957 she enrolled as an advocate and worked in Kollam.
+Before getting graduation certificate from law college, she worked among women for a year and formed a women's association called “Mahila Samajam”.
+After completing her training in law, in 1957 she enrolled as an advocate, practicing in Kollam.

 Personal life and death

-Saraswathi Amma was married to Yashodharan and they have three children Maya Priyadarshini, Harikrishnan and Gopikrishnan.
-She died on January 15, 2020, at the age of eighty-six at their residence in Thiruvananthapuram while undergoing treatment for age-related ailments.
+Saraswathi Amma was married to Yeshodharan, with whom she had and raised three children: Maya Priyadarshini, K. K. Y. Harikrishnan and Gopi Krishnan.
+She died on January 14, 2020, at the age of eighty-six at their residence in Thiruvananthapuram while undergoing treatment for age-related ailments.